galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 During a typical RNA-seq experiment the information about strandedness is lost after both strands of cDNA are synthesized, size selected, and converted into a sequencing library.
 However, this information can be quite useful for the read counting.

-Some library preparation protocols create so called *stranded* RNA-seq libraries that preserve the strand information (an excellent overview in [Levin et al, Nat Meth, 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3005310/)).
+Some library preparation protocols create so called *stranded* RNA-seq libraries that preserve the strand information (an excellent overview in {% cite levin2010comprehensive %}).
 The implication of stranded RNA-seq is that you can distinguish whether the reads are derived from forward or reverse-encoded transcripts:

 ![Stranded RNAseq data look like this](../../images/stranded_result.png "Non-stranded vs. strand-specific RNA-seq read alignment (image from GATC Biotech)")